ErrorTzy/writings/notes/Phil_of_Lan/Lecture_Notes.md

 Problem of Kripke: hard to explain some complicated causal link, like switching baby, etc.
-Evans: extension on causal theory of reference key difference: dominant source of causal origin: tracking the *naming scenario* and how it *comes into the community* (there are interactions between scenario and community, dynamic) VS. baptism: tracking the object, static community of speakers convention of speakers/users ==what if there's no consensus?
+Evans: extension on causal theory of reference key difference: dominant source of causal origin: tracking the *naming scenario* and how it *comes into the community* (there are interactions between scenario and community, dynamic) VS. baptism: tracking the object, statiec community of speakers convention of speakers/users ==what if there's no consensus?
 How to define a "community" if there's a lot of fractions in how to use a word? i.e. 内卷?
 Indeterminacy again?==